TrendingTechnology/reactgo.com-1/blog/learn-react-jsx-detailed/index.md

 ReactDOM.render(<ShowHide show="true" />,document.querySelector('#app'))
 ```

-We can make above component code more simpler by using teranary operator.
+We can make above component code more simpler by using  the ternary operator.

 ```js